gardenjs/gardenjs/README.md

 # Component library explorer

 Garden is a lightweight UI explorer for JavaScript frontend libraries that helps you build, test and display UI components and pages.
-Svelte[, Vue and React] are currently supported out of the box.
+Svelte, Vue and React are currently supported out of the box.
 Other libraries can also be easily connected to Garden.
 <br><br>

 ## This is Garden